GLOBAL MARKETS-Shares, oil fall on fears of US 'fiscal cliff'

 Crude oil prices slipped under $109 a barrel due to rising

-risk a recession if a resolution to the budget issue is not
+might risk a recession if a resolution to the budget issue is

 With the front-month January contract approaching expiration